staff members working in a manufacturing workplace

 There are several easy ways to help prevent work-related strain injuries.
 Offering employees the option to switch between sitting and standing, with tools like adjustable workbenches and ergonomic chairs, can significantly improve the physical work environment.
 Encouraging movement throughout the day - whether sitting, standing or walking - is one of the most effective strategies.
 You might also consider trying alternative seating options, like a saddle stool, for added comfort and variety.

 It could be necessary to adjust the overall layout and flow of the workplace.
 Organise the space and equipment and make sure there are no bottlenecks in aisles or transport routes, improving both efficiency and safety.
+Tool panels, wall rails and suspension fittings can also help create a clearer overview of your tools and reduce time wasted searching for equipment.
+Hanging your tools at eye level means no more bending into boxes or reaching into corners.

 Need help?
 Ask our interior experts!